Stuttering frog: Ecology and behaviour

 This species is associated with flowing creeks and streams in temperate and sub-tropical rainforest, wet sclerophyll forest and Antarctic Beech forests.
 The call is a "kook kook kook kra-a-ak kruk kruk" - lasting one to two seconds.
 The male calls while next to the stream, often on leaf litter, and spawn is deposited in dug-out, gravel nests in shallow, flowing water.
 Tadpoles usually reach 65 mm but may be up to 80 mm in length.
 Tadpoles are dark brown or black with large spots and flecks on the tail.
 Metamorphosis may take 15 months and the metamorphs closely resemble the adults, but have less distinct dorsal pattern and a rusty red iris.

 Similar species

 This frog can be distinguished from all other Mixophyes species by the blue crescent in the upper iris, except for Mixophyes fleayi.
 It can be distinguished from Mixophyes fleayi by the lack of mottling on the flanks.

+Status

+Due to its small range following the recent taxonomic revision, it has been suggested that this species be reclassified as Endangered on the IUCN Red List.
+This species has a fragmented range and has suffered significant declines in the past, although populations appear to have stabilized in recent decades.